 Publication Date: August 14, 2023

-Dr. Andrea Briceno Mosquera began her work as a Post-Doctoral Scholar at the Institute in early June 2023.
+Dr. Andrea Briceno Mosquera is currently a Research Scientist who began her work as a Post-Doctoral Scholar at the Institute in early June 2023.
 In that role, she will support sponsored research projects and work with her advisors VTIPG Director Dr. Max Stephenson, Jr. and Dr. Sharon Mastracci, Professor in SPIA and the Center for Public Administration and Policy (CPAP).
 During her tenure at VTIPG to date, Dr. Briceno Mosquera has published two articles and seen another accepted for publication, an outstanding start by any measure!

 Dr. Briceno Mosquera took some time recently to reflect with Billy Parvatam, IPG Communications Coordinator on her role with the Institute.